Japan enacts $90 billion FY 2023 extra budget for inflation relief

 The Bank of Japan, and the Japanese government seem to be relying on large companies to get the Japanese economy and society out of its inflation challenges.
 But the challenge is 70 percent of Japanese workers don't work for large companies but small and midsize companies, which in April of 2023, didn't give wage increases, or most of them didn't.

-The opposition bloc has also suggest maybe reducing the sales tax at 10% now to less as a way to help Japanese society.
+The opposition bloc has also suggested maybe reducing the sales tax at 10% now to less as a way to help Japanese society.

 The Japanese economy and Japanese government, is probably the most heavily indebted economy in the world with debt to GDP running maybe 250% of GDP.
 But most of the debt, if not all, is internal, and not owned by anyone outside of Japan as compared to Greece in 2010, which much of its debt was owned externally.